-- 2. To move the PID loop to a different position on the I/O unit, use the up- and down-arrows in the dialog box - 3.
+- 2. To move the PID loop to a different position on the I/O unit, use the up- and down-arrows in the dialog - 3.
 To change the PID loop's configuration, double-click its name to open the Edit PID Loop dialog box.
 Change the fields as necessary.
-For help in completing the fields, see "Adding a PID Loop" on page 149.
+For help in completing the fields, see "Adding a PID Loop (groov RIO, groov EPIC, or SNAP PAC)" on page 157 or "Adding a PID Loop (mistic)" on page 160.